-- Location check-in for Overnight Campers – The Courtyard by Marriott, hotel camp staff will direct you to Pinnacle Squash Camp check-in center.
-Parents and Campers must check-in with Pinnacle Squash Camp Staff to get room assignment.
+- Location check-in for Overnight Campers – The Courtyard by Marriott hotel camp staff will direct you to the Pinnacle Squash Camp check-in center.
+Parents and Campers must check in with Pinnacle Squash Camp Staff to get the room assignments.

-- Overnight campers will play squash from 4:30 pm – 6:30 pm to determined groupings for the week.
+- Overnight campers will play squash from 4:30 pm – 6:30 pm to determine groupings for the week.
 Please have your gear ready and be prepared to play.

-- Day Campers – campers check-in Monday morning 8:30am, at the lobby of Payne and Whitney Gym, 70 Tower Parkway, New Haven CT, 06411.
+- Day Campers – campers check in Monday morning at 8:30 am at the lobby of Payne and Whitney Gym, 70 Tower Parkway, New Haven, CT, 06411.